bmatusiak/expo-headless-task/README.md

 # expo-headless-task

-Android-only Expo module to start/stop a foreground Service that runs a React Native Headless JS task, with a tiny cross-runtime event bridge between the main JS runtime and the headless task.
+Android-only Expo module to start/stop a foreground Service that runs a React Native Headless JS task.
 Ideal for short background work that should continue when the UI is minimized.

 ## Features
 - Start a foreground service tied to a registered Headless JS task
 - Auto-requests Android 13+ (API 33) notification permission
 - Observe running state via `onTaskRunningChanged`
-- Simple bridge emitter for bi-directional messaging (main ↔ headless)
 - Safe no-ops on non-Android platforms

 ## Installation